kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 -->

 Alpha

-- Version of containerd: 	v1.5
+- Version of containerd: Target v1.5
-- Version of Kubernetes: 	Target 1.20 or 1.21
+- Version of Kubernetes: Target 1.21
-- Version of OS support: 	1809/Windows 2019 LTSC and 2004
+- OS support: 1809/Windows 2019 LTSC and all future versions of Windows Server
-- Alpha Feature Gate for passing privilege flag to CRI
+- Alpha Feature Gate for passing privileged flag **or** annotations to CRI calls.

 Beta

-- Go through PSP Linux test (e2e: validation & conformance) and make them relevant for Windows (which apply, which dont and where we need to write new tests).
+- Go through PSP Linux test (e2e: validation & conformance) and make them relevant for Windows (which apply, which don't and where we need to write new tests).
 - Provide guidance similar to Pod Security Standards for Windows privileged containers
 - Containerd: v1.5
-- Kubernetes 			Target 1.21 or 1.22
+- Kubernetes Target 1.22 or later
-- OS support: 			1809/Windows 2019 LTSC and 2004
+- OS support: 1809/Windows 2019 LTSC and all future versions of Windows Server
 - Beta Feature Gate for passing privilege flag to CRI
+- Extensive documentation around `HostProcess` containers on https://kubernetes.io/
+  - Includes clarification around disk limits mentioned in [Resource Limits](#resource-limits)

 GA:

-- [need feedback]
+- Address any issues uncovered in alpha/beta
 - Remove feature gate for passing privileged flag

 ### Upgrade / Downgrade Strategy